mhykari/docker-wordpress-ioncube/README.md

 This image is based on the [official WordPress image](https://hub.docker.com/_/wordpress/).
 It includes the [ionCube Loader](https://www.ioncube.com/loaders.php) and increases the memory limit to use this image with the WordPress extension [Memberium](https://memberium.com/).
 In addition the maximum upload file size is increased to 128MB.

 ## Supported (tested) tags
 Currently the following tags can be used.
 The image builds on the WordPress image with the same tag.
+You can also change the php version in the Dockerfile and build.yml file to create and use the image with different php versions.

 * `php7.0-apache`
 * `php7.1-apache`